 13. The Year with Grandma Moses.
 Each page in this book has a beautiful reproduction of one of Grandma Moses’ folk art paintings.
 The book takes you through the seasons and you get a sense of the community she lived in.
 After reading this book, my 2nd graders make winter landscapes and learn about foreground, middleground and background and how to show depth using basic techniques such as size.
 This lesson was shared with me by the wonderful art teachers (Thanks Jeannie and Karen!) in the district I taught in during my first year of teaching at the elementary level.

 14. Emily’s Blue Period by Cathleen Daly.
 I love this book.
 The illustrations are lovely.
 It references Picasso, but is not entirely about him.
 It’s good for a class who maybe has already learned a little about Picasso.
 This is a story about Emily, whose parents are divorcing and now she has two homes.
 She goes through her own “blue period” of sadness.
 Her art teacher asks the class to make personal collages about their homes.
 She doesn’t know what to do because she has two homes now.
 She ends up making a beautiful meaningful collage about all the parts of her life that are dear to her heart.
-I read this book to my third graders and they are finishing personal collages about their lives.
-I will post about this project here soon.
+I read this book to my third graders and they made personal collages about their lives.

 Creativity & Confidence